mastodon/documentation/README.md

 ![Mastodon](https://i.imgur.com/NhZc40l.png)
 ====

+> **Note:** The documentation has moved to a [different repository](https://source.joinmastodon.org/mastodon/docs), where it is compiled to [docs.joinmastodon.org](https://docs.joinmastodon.org).
+This repository is no longer updated.

 Mastodon is a free, open-source social network server based on open web protocols like ActivityPub and OStatus.
 The social focus of the project is a viable decentralized alternative to commercial social media silos that returns the control of the content distribution channels to the people.

 ## Documentation